mobile app bar

 Shannon Sharpe, LeBron James and Deandre Ayton

-Deandre Ayton is not doing himself any favors with his performances in a Lakers jersey.
-The franchise’s fans are demanding, and the way Ayton has been playing and behaving, for that matter, is turning him into the face of many of the team’s problems.
+Deandre Ayton is not doing himself any favors with his performances as a Laker.
+The franchise’s fans are demanding, and the way Ayton has been playing and behaving, for that matter, is turning him into the symbolic face of many of the team’s problems.

-The fact that he has looked so devoid of energy and strength, despite his stature, has annoyed Laker Nation tremendously, especially because size was one of the main reasons Ayton was signed in the offseason.
-His start was all right, but he’s slowly lost touch around the rim, with coach JJ Redick even limiting his touches.
+The fact that Ayton has looked so devoid of energy and strength, despite his physical stature, has annoyed Laker Nation, especially because size was one of the main reasons he was signed in the offseason.
+Ayton started the season decently, but he’s slowly lost touch around the rim, with coach JJ Redick even limiting his touches.

-Against the Mavericks, the Lakers found themselves down 15 points at one stage but then came back, unsurprisingly, when Redick pulled Ayton out of the lineup.
+Against the Mavericks, the Lakers found themselves down 15 points at one stage.
+But they came back when Redick pulled Ayton out of the lineup.
 Sharpe was quick to point that out as well.

-The Lakers undoubtedly looked much better without Ayton in the closing stages of the fourth quarter.
-Redick went for a smaller lineup with LeBron James in center and they overturned the deficit to win by six in the end.
-It was a sign that maybe, they are better without him.
+The Lakers looked much better without Ayton in the closing stages of the fourth quarter.
+Redick went for a smaller lineup with LeBron James at center.
+They overturned the deficit to win by six.
+It was a sign that maybe they are better without him.

 The trade deadline is fast approaching.
-Will the Lakers find a way to part ways with the man who’s fallen out of favor with the coach and the fanbase?
+Will the Lakers find a way to part ways with the man who has fallen out of favor with the coach and the fanbase?

 About the author